zxul767/ex-machina/content/blog/clean-code-critique/index.md

     return PrimeGenerator().generate(n)
 ```

-While I don't claim this version is "perfect"--the `js•_is_divisible_by_nth_prime` method still has a side-effect, and the explanation of the optimizations is not detailed enough--I do hope that you can agree that this version is likely to take a future reader significantly less time to understand.
+While I don't claim this version is "perfect"--the `js•_is_divisible_by_nth_prime` method still has a side-effect, and the explanation of the optimizations is not detailed enough--I do hope you can agree that this version is likely to be significantly easier to understand for a future reader.

-Using Python helps in making the code less verbose than its Java counterpart, but upon close examination, you'll realize that what actually makes this code better has more to do with the introductory documentation, the more adequate partitioning that contains neither too little nor too much detail in each function, and the comments that explain what the code cannot explain alone (because of the intrinsic complexity in the underlying algorithm and the optimizations.)
+Using Python helps in making the code less verbose than its Java counterpart, but upon close examination, you'll realize that the true improvements are in the introductory documentation, the more adequate partitioning, and the comments that explain what the code cannot explain on its own.

 If this was part of an actual codebase, I would definitely write a detailed post to explain how the optimizations work.
 With that, we could probably remove all the explanation comments, replacing them with just links to the corresponding sections in the documentation.

 ## Conclusion
-While I still think that _Clean Code_ can be a useful book for many novice programmers (when read with a critical mind), I believe there are now several books and resources that can be just as useful (if not more) to get a stronger foundation in techniques to write more maintainable code.
+While I still think that _Clean Code_ can be a useful book for many novice programmers (when read with a critical mind), I believe there are now several books and resources that can be just as useful to get a stronger foundation in techniques to write more maintainable code, and students or beginner programmers would do well to read them to get a well-rounded perspective.

-Regardless of the books we read, though, the most important thing to keep in mind is that it's dangerous to follow "rules" blindly if we haven't fully internalized what is behind them, and the pitfalls we can fall into if we stop thinking critically.
+Regardless of the books we read, however, the most important thing to keep in mind is that it's dangerous to follow "rules" blindly if we haven't fully understood its implications and limitations.

+> Those who follow rules blindly are bound to eventually crash and burn

 ## Further Reading
-The following are very useful alternatives and complements to _Clean Code_:
+The following resources are good alternatives and complements to _Clean Code_ if you're interested in learning more about this topic:

 + [99 Bottles of OOP](https://www.goodreads.com/book/show/31183020-99-bottles-of-oop) by [Sandi Metz](https://twitter.com/sandimetz?lang=en).
-This book explains the process of writing good code, and teaches you to achieve beautifully programmed ends by way of extremely practical means.
+This book explains the process of writing good code, covering pros and cons of various approaches while walking you through detailed code examples.

 + [Code Simplicity](https://www.goodreads.com/book/show/13234063-code-simplicity) by [Max Kanat-Alexander](https://twitter.com/mkanat?lang=en).
 This book is a compilation of many blog posts by the same author, where he exposes his theory of how complexity in software is the bane of all programmers, and encourages people to struggle to keep things simple.

 + [The Art of Readable Code](https://www.goodreads.com/book/show/8677004-the-art-of-readable-code) by [Dustin Boswell](https://twitter.com/dustinboswell?lang=en).
 Very similar in spirit to the _Clean Code_ book, worth reading for the additional insights and examples it presents.

 + [The Clean Code Talks](https://www.youtube.com/playlist?list=PLR5laMT-DcloGDcMKo07sEPZ7HvvD2Job).
-This is a series of talks by [Miško Hevery](https://twitter.com/mhevery), [Joshua Bloch](https://twitter.com/joshbloch) and present and former Googlers on clean code practices.
+This is a series of talks by [Miško Hevery](https://twitter.com/mhevery), [Joshua Bloch](https://twitter.com/joshbloch) and present and former Googlers on "clean code" practices.
 While it doesn't cover many topics found in the books recommended above, it explores some other topics that are equally important when writing maintainable code.